evdperez/Custom-User-Text-Color-for-Google-Sheets/README.txt

+Function:

+Allows each user editing a Google Sheets document to have their own custom color.
+Whenever they make an edit, the text color of the cell will be automatically changed to their color by the program.
+I have seen similar programs on Stack Exchange, but none of them worked, so I made this.

 Requirements:

 All users must have emails from the same domain/organization.
 Due to onEdit's privacy restrictions, the script must be deployed as an add-on in order to function.
 The add-on can be published internally if all users are from the same domain/organization and avoid the review process for G Suite Apps.